Skip to main content

 Written by Hebe Lowen

-🚨 Important: This information is in accordance with NHS guidance, and is pending and subject to change.
+๐Ÿšจ Important: The information in this article is in accordance with NHS guidance - the rest of our Help Centre will be updated in due course.
 For more details of the changes and the most up-to-date information, please refer to the NHS directly.
+Share your feedback on the changes here.

-From April 1st, NHS Wales will be moving from the UDA system to the Care Package system.
+From April 1st, NHS Wales moved from the UDA system to the Care Package system.
 Please refer directly to the NHS for more guidance on what this means and how it works.

-In Dentally, we will be fully supporting this change, allowing you to continue processing UDA claims for treatments closed before April 1st 2026, and then switching to Care Packages with immediate effect from April 1st onwards.
-We will share more details very soon to show you how that will look.
+In Dentally, we have supported this change, allowing you to continue processing UDA claims for treatments closed before April 1st 2026, and then switching to Care Packages with immediate effect from April 1st onwards.
+How you will be paid depends on when the treatment plan is started and completed.

 For treatment plans which start and end before April 1st 2026